Inside this post: A look at what Authoritative parenting really looks like and the benefits and pitfalls of using this parenting strategy.

 This sounds mean and not positive at all, but it is actually a good thing.

-This helps the child be more motivated to complete tasks, because they know mom and dad are watching close.
+This helps the child be more motivated to complete tasks because they know mom and dad are watching closely.

 If the child has done a good deed, parents are not shy about giving praise.
 Praise, when it is well deserved, is a great way to instill self-esteem and confidence!